haimengzhao/magic-microlensing/README.md

 at [ICML 2022 Workshop on Machine Learning for Astrophysics](https://ml4astro.github.io/icml2022/).

-All code are implemented in PyTorch.
+All code is implemented in PyTorch.

 # Abstract